×

 What is a typical expat home or apartment like in Arima?

 "A typical expat home or apartment in Arima, Trinidad and Tobago, is often located in a secure, gated community or a well-guarded apartment complex.
 These homes are usually modern and spacious, with multiple bedrooms and bathrooms, a fully equipped kitchen, and a living room.
 They often come furnished, with air conditioning, internet access, and cable TV.
 Some homes may also have a private garden or a swimming pool.
 The apartments are usually located close to amenities such as supermarkets, restaurants, and schools.
 They often offer stunning views of the surrounding landscape, including mountains and sometimes the ocean.
 The homes are designed to withstand the tropical climate, with features such as high ceilings for ventilation, and large windows to let in natural light.
-Despite being in a tropical country, these homes often have a cozy and comfortable feel, with warm, inviting interiors," explained one person living in Arima, Trinidad & Tobago.
+Despite being in a tropical country, these homes often have a cozy and comfortable feel, with warm, inviting interiors," said one expat in Arima.

 What is the average cost of housing in Arima?